oddbird/oddleventy/content/blog/2025/logical-options.md

 The toggle is not positioned in our code next to the values that it will impact.
 When we encounter a margin of `1em 2em 3em 4em`,
-we have no idea what that values _means_ until we find the toggle.
+we have no idea what that value _means_ until we find the toggle.
 If that toggle is another value in the cascade, there is _no way to know_ what mode we're in